The Reckoning 4:390:00/4:39

-Emodying the hallmarks of melodic metal while embracing their Louisiana roots, Endure The Affliction delivers what can only be described as total southern darkness as they bridge the divide between modern metalcore and classic power metal.
+Embodying the hallmarks of melodic metal while embracing their Louisiana roots, Endure The Affliction delivers what can only be described as total southern darkness as they bridge the divide between progressive metal and metalcore.

-Forming in late 2018 in Lafayette, Louisiana, the 5-piece exploded onto their local scene with the powerful, yet subtly emotional riffs and soaring vocals that define their sound, playing alongside many long-time local favorites as well as opening up for national acts such as Buckcherry.
+Forming in late 2018 in Lafayette, Louisiana, the 5-piece exploded onto their local scene with the powerful, yet subtly emotional riffs and soaring vocals that define their sound, playing with many long-time local favorites as well as national touring acts.

 Overcoming hardship being their music's driving message, listeners find themselves relating to these musicians on a range of sensitive, but very real topics that many people struggle with daily.